 Now you’re ready to install the sleeve

 Remove all parts such as nuts and bolts or other obstructions from the engine cylinder.
+This might sound obvious, but some folks have to learn everything the hard way and blow something up before they figure out how to do a job right.

 The block should be heated up to 400 degrees and held at temperature for an hour to allow uniform heating of the cylinder.
 This causes the cylinder to expand slightly, and the sleeve should drop in.
 If the sleeve has ports, you will need to turn the sleeve to ensure that the ports line up.
 Once the block is cooled, ports may need to be blended and chamfered with a grinder so that there is no mismatch between the cylinder wall and the sleeve.
+If you have ports that have tight entry angles machined into them, then you need a machinist to install your sleeves.

 Certain blocks, usually with wet sleeves, allow for sleeves to be finished (honed) prior to installation, and some must be honed in the block.
 If you are installing cylinder sleeves that have not been finish-honed, then they must be honed to allow for correct piston clearance.